mohammadKarimi/Riter/README.md

 - **Settings Panel**: Customize colors, brush sizes, application behavior, and more.
 - **Global Hotkeys**: Access tools quickly with keyboard shortcuts, even when the app is out of focus.
 - **Startup Location**: You can set your fav Start up location (center, BottomCenter, BottomLeft, BottomRight).
+- **AppSettings.json**: Now you can change the InkDefaultColor and BrushSize manually.
 -
 ### 🚀 Performance
 - **Efficient Stroke Handling**: Optimized stroke management ensures smooth performance during extended usage.